Double Commander

 True by default.

-from <FilesViews>
+from <FilesViews>:

 This setting allows to add some extra pixels to the height allowed for each element displayed in the file panels.
+The value is interpreted directly in pixels.

 Default value is 2.